CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Key Use Cases**: Protecting sensitive data, securing hybrid cloud environments, defending against insider threats, enabling secure remote workforces.
    - **Related Technologies**: Multi-factor authentication (MFA), Identity and Access Management (IAM), Software-defined Perimeter (SDP), and encryption.

+1. [NIST - Zero Trust Architecture](https://csrc.nist.gov/publications/detail/sp/800-207/final): This document from NIST explains the principles behind Zero Trust, emphasizing continuous verification and minimal access privileges for all resources, users, and services.
+2. [Microsoft - Zero Trust Architecture Overview](https://www.microsoft.com/security/blog/2021/03/16/zero-trust-architecture-and-strategy/): Covers the importance of Zero Trust in modern security, outlining the core principles, such as least-privilege access, verification, and network segmentation.
+3. [IBM - What is Zero Trust Architecture?](https://www.ibm.com/security/zero-trust): Provides a detailed description of ZTA, highlighting how it reduces risks by assuming that no user or device is trusted by default, even within the network.
+4. [Cisco - Zero Trust Security](https://www.cisco.com/c/en/us/solutions/enterprise-networks/zero-trust.html): Offers an overview of Zero Trust, explaining how it helps to protect against both internal and external threats by continuously validating access requests across networks and applications.

 ## CNAPP Vendors

 In alphabetical order: